techiediaries/techiediaries/_posts/2019/2019-12-24-how-to-create-angular-9-8-components.md

 ---

-In this quick how-to post, we'll learn how to use the  `ng generate component`  command of Angular CLI, or its  `ng g c` shortcut command, for creating Angular components in your project.
+In this quick how-to post, we'll learn how to use the  `ng generate component`  command of Angular 9 CLI, or its  `ng g c` shortcut command, for creating Angular 9 components in your project.

 If you are new to these how-tos, check out how to [install and set up a project and the prerequisites](https://www.techiediaries.com/angular-cli-tutorial/).

-## How to Use `ng generate component`  or  `ng g c`
+## How to Use `ng generate component`  or  `ng g c` with Angular 9 CLI

 Let's assume we want to create a Angular component named home.